Small scale, big impact: exceptionally thin and durable free-standing CNB membrane

 CNB membranes are exceptionally thin but strong free-standing membranes with no substrate support.
 It is a random network with a very small pore size, capable of filtering particles down to the nanoscale.
 Despite being less than 20 nm thin, the CNB membranes are extraordinary strong because of the high aspect ratio of the individual CNB tubes.
 A single CNB tube is only 1-2 nanometers thin (100,000 times thinner than a sheet of paper), yet they can be more than 10 micrometers long which makes CNB membranes thin but robust to endure industrial handling and processing.

 Thanks to the very small interaction cross-section of carbon, CNB membranes provide extremely good optical properties, unequaled by any other material.
-CNB membranes feature extremely high light transmission (>97%T at EUV / X-Ray) and low light scattering.
-They also have high heat resistance of up to 1500°C without breaking or decomposing.
+CNB membranes feature high light transmission (>97%T at EUV / X-Ray) and low light scattering, and they also have high heat resistance of up to 1500°C without breaking or decomposing.

 Such membranes benefit a broad spectrum of semiconductor and space applications where high light transmission, durability and high heat tolerance are critical.
 These applications range from EUV pellicles to X-Ray windows to optical filters and beyond.